mfranceschi/times-text-exploration/README.md

 ## Scripts

-- `main_build_and_save_if.py`: generates an Inverted File.
+- `src/main_build_and_save_if.py`: generates an Inverted File.
 By default it is in-memory only.
-- `main_requests.py`: performs requests on an on-disk Inverted File.
+- `src/main_requests.py`: performs requests on an on-disk Inverted File.
 Beware of some detail when using several terms in your request.
-- `tool_test_score_coef.py`: performs some simple tests and analysis.
+- `src/tool_test_score_coef.py`: performs some simple tests and analysis.
 It is not very user-friendly.
+- `benchmarks/benchmarks.sh` : Linux Shell script to run timing and memory analysis tools on our program.